East Asian Studies Department

 Chair, Professor Hideko Abe (Japanese)

-Professors Kimberly Besio (Chinese), Tamae Prindle (Japanese), Nikky Singh (Religious Studies), and Ankeney Weitz (Asian Art History); Associate Professors James Behuniak Jr. (Philosophy), Walter Hatch (Government), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Daniel LaFave (Economics) and Fang Wang (Chinese); Faculty Fellows Jie Liu (Chinese), Viktor Shimagin (History), and Junji Yoshida (Japanese); Teaching Assistants Wen-hui Chen (Chinese) and Mika Kawashima (Japanese)
+Professors Hideko Abe (Japanese), Kimberly Besio (Chinese), Nikky Singh (Religious Studies), and Ankeney Weitz (Asian Art History); Associate Professors James Behuniak Jr. (Philosophy), Walter Hatch (Government), Daniel LaFave (Economics), Steven Nuss (Music), and Hong Zhang (Chinese); Assistant Professors Laura Nuffer (Japanese) and Andie Wang (Chinese); Visiting Assistant Professor Viktor Shmagin (History); Teaching Assistants Entzu Chang (Chinese) and Mika Kawashima (Japanese)

 Requirements for the Major in East Asian Studies